If you are looking to build a Standard Operating Procedure you may be wondering what they typically look like or how others may do it.

 SOP Example and What it Looks Like

-So, really the main point seems to be that it is a step by step procedure.
+So, really the main point of an SOP as indicated above seems to be that it is a step by step procedure.
 However, the important aspect of creating an SOP is how it is communicated through text, pictures or whatever way you choose to communicate it.

 Below is a very basic example of a SOP.
 This is just to demonstrate that there is nothing overly complicated about an operating procedure.